How to Get Extra Time on the GMAT Exam

 Most MBA applicants don't realize that they can get extra time on the GMAT — a lot of extra time!

 As the self-appointed "King of Non-Standard Accommodations," I'm very familiar with the process and have been through it many times with my students, guiding them to ensure that they document their circumstances adequately and that they ask for the proper accommodation.
 And I myself once took the GMAT with non-standard accommodations.
-(Back issue.)
 I would venture to say that I've put more people through the test with non-standard accommodations than has anyone else on earth.

 How GMAT Non-Standard Accommodations Work

 When taking the GMAT, you're entitled to any accommodation you need to compensate for a medical condition.
-To get an accommodation, you must submit two documents: (1) a form from the test taker explaining what your medical condition is and asking for a specific accommodation and (2) a form from your doctor confirming your medical condition and asserting that the accommodation you requested is reasonable.
+To get that accommodation, you must submit two documents: (1) a form from the test taker explaining what your medical condition is and asking for a specific accommodation and (2) a form from your doctor confirming your medical condition and asserting that the accommodation you requested is reasonable.

 While you're entitled to any reasonable accommodation for your specific condition, there are three "standard non-standard" accommodations that we see often:

 - Time and a Half

 Needless to say, the double-time accommodation is best, and it's what most of my students end up getting.
 Test takers who get double time usually end up completing the exam over two separate days (because it would be exhausting to concentrate for seven hours).